fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 Pay attention to how there is now a <i>user\_id</i> column in the notes at the database level.
 The corresponding object in each database row is referred to by Sequelize's naming convention as opposed to camel case (<i>userId</i>) as typed in the source code.

 Making a join query is very easy.
-Let's change the route that looks like all users so that is also shows each user's notes:
+Let's change the route that looks up all users so that it also shows each user's notes:

 ```js
 router.get('/', async (req, res) => {